 - 1. Analysis of solar PV.
 Write a few paragraphs summarizing your analysis of this project.
 This summary should include not only your values for IRR, payback, NPV, and IRR, but the assumptions that went into these calculations.
 Include some assessment of risk.
 How confident are you of your analysis?
 What are some ranges or bounds for the quantities you calculated?
 Your analysis should include analysis both with and without the 30% rebate. - 2.
-Analysis of attic insulation.
+Analysis of attic insulation and air sealing.
 Repeat the above analysis but for the insulation.
-Be sure to include a discussion of how you handled the uncertainty around the price of heating oil. - 3.
-Recommendation.
-Which investment do you recommend, and why?
+Be sure to include a discussion of how you handled the uncertainty around the price of heating oil.